Easy to Follow Procedures for Descaling Chillers

-Scalebreak® quickly removes deposits like lime, scale and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+Scalebreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses, and damage vital components.

-The second in our series, Cleaning With ScaleBreak®, we are outlining the steps for cleaning chiller barrels with ScaleBreak.
+The second in our series, Cleaning With ScaleBreak® outlines the steps for cleaning chiller barrels with ScaleBreak.

 - Isolate the chiller barrel by closing the supply and return water valves.

 - Position a ball valve on the low point of the chiller barrel.
 This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses, so you are pumping into the bottom of the chiller barrel and returning the fluid out the top.

 - Your exit point on top needs to be at the highest point of the chiller barrel.
 If tubes are above your exit point, position the hose at a higher point.
 This action will bring up the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your chiller barrel with water and perform a hydrostatic test by turning on your pump and circulating water.
 This action assures the chiller barrel is isolated, and none of the ScaleBreak will be needlessly lost.

 - You will need to bleed off enough water equal to the volume of ScaleBreak required for the cleaning.
 If you relieve too much water, you can add some back in to complete your recirculation loop.

 - Water-formed deposits will occupy volume.
 As a result, additional water may need to be added during the cleaning duration as deposits are dissolved.